Updated on 2025-07-22 GMT+08:00

 Message notification method.
 Select a protocol from the drop-down list.

-The common protocols used by MPC are SMS, email, and HTTP/HTTPS.
+The common protocols used by MPC are SMS, Email, HTTP, and HTTPS.

 Endpoint

-Subscription endpoint.
+Specifies the IP address of a subscription endpoint.
 You can enter up to 10 SMS, email, HTTP, or HTTPS endpoints, one in each line.

 • SMS: Enter one or more valid phone numbers.